 Are there any other symptoms?

-- Most people with acute urticaria do not feel ill, but the appearance of the rash and the itch can be troublesome.
+- Most people with hives (acute urticaria) do not feel ill; however, the appearance of the rash and the itch can be troublesome.

-- In some cases a condition called angio-oedema develops at the same time as urticaria.
+- In some cases a condition called angio-oedema develops at the same time as hives.
 In this condition some fluid also leaks into deeper tissues under the skin, which causes the tissues to swell.
-(See separate leaflet called Angio-oedema for more details.)
+See separate leaflet called Angio-oedema for more details: